What is JBJS Clinical Classroom and how does it work?

 Experts across the orthopaedic subspecialties were recruited to develop learning objectives that require higher-order thinking, such as the ability to evaluate and diagnose a patient’s condition and select an appropriate treatment.

-Writers then develop questions to test each learning objective, provide learning resources with supporting information for the questions, and list references for additional information.
-All questions and learning resources are peer-reviewed by several subspecialty content experts and the Editor-in-Chief of JBJS and revised as needed before being accepted for use in Clinical Classroom.
-Clinical Classroom is updated regularly to provide new learning objectives and questions and to revise or remove those that are no longer current.
+Writers then develop probes (questions) to test each learning objective, provide learning resources with supporting information for the probes, and references for additional information.
+All questions and learning resources are peer-reviewed by several subspecialty content experts and the Clinical Classroom Editor and revised as needed before being accepted for use in Clinical Classroom.
+Clinical Classroom is updated regularly to add new learning objectives and probes and to revise or remove those that are no longer current.